-I went back into therapy last year for a number of reasons, the primary one being that I was feeling sad at the end of 2019.
+I went back into therapy last year for a number of reasons, the primary one being that I was feeling sad at the end of 2018.
 It seemed prudent to get some support so I would not slide into a depression.
 While I took this step with ambivalence, I proceeded to find someone ( ” Angie ” ) local and affordable.
 I did not overthink this process and found someone rather quickly.
 She is an artist, lives closeby, and works in her home.
 She is older, very approachable and quite kind.
 Her home is an oasis, decorated the way I would if I took the time and care and had the resources.
 I felt safe there in this house with this person to be me, a therapist seeking therapy.
-I have been in therapy for a very long time and was not sure how it would go.
+I have not been in therapy for a very long time and was not sure how it would go.
 Ann’s style is very direct and expressive.
 She shares about her own life with deliberate intention.
 She chooses to show who she is and says it is becoming more mainstream to have less of a wall between client and clinician.
 Angie freely gives out articles and resources and is patient.
 She seemed to be a good choice for me.
 Imperfect, but certainly capable of holding space for my healing.

 Last summer I went to her home for a session and no one was there.
 I called her after a few minutes went by and she told me she was in the hospital and would be there a few weeks.
 I was taken aback by this.
 Angie later divulged she developed leukemia and that treatment is complicated and lengthy.
 She offered me referrals if I wanted to see someone else.
 I decided to wait it out and she updated me on her progress.
 Eventually, we resumed our sessions and her health improved.
 I became very concerned about her health as she looked very tired and frail.
 It was a challenge for me to keep myself in the receiving role.
 Which is why I waited a while between visits.
 I told myself she would look healthier over time and this is my issue, not hers.
 When the pandemic happened, I knew I had to stay away and that I do not like zoom sessions.
 Ironic right, since I was providing telehealth to my clients.
 A couple of weeks ago after the layoff, I reached out because I needed to vent and get additional support.
 Imagine my horror when Angie emails me to say she is no longer practicing because she is dying.
 I wrote back to get clarity and Angie said the leukemia returned.
 I recall her telling me that if this happened she would not seek more treatment.
 I brushed her remark aside because the transplant was successful.
 Well, it was until it wasn’t.